Lookup tables (similar to cross-reference tables) let you lookup frequently used data easily in a recipe.

-Instead of using an action step to carry out the entry lookup, you can also use a formula to lookup entries in your lookup table.
-This is as efficient as the lookup action and can be done within the input field without requiring additional actions.
+Besides using an action step to work with a lookup table, you can also use a formula to lookup entries in your lookup table.
+This equivalent to the lookup action and can be done inside an input field.

 To use the formula, set the input field to formula mode, and enter the formula in this format:

-Output of search entries can be used as in memory lookup table.
-In memory lookup function is useful when a recipe invokes the
+The output of a search entries action can be used as in-memory lookup table.
+This is useful when a recipe invokes the

 lookup function on the same lookup table 1000s of times by reducing the time taken to perform the lookup.

 To use the lookup formula on an in-memory table, you need to first create a Search entries action.
 This action should return a list of entries that you will need for your use case.
 Next, set the input field to formula mode, and enter the formula in this format:

 Maximum of 5 data columns available